aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-shapes/rotate-change-the-position-and-connect-sub-shapes/_index.md

 ### **Rotate a Shape Programming Sample**
 Use the following code in your .NET application to rotate a shape using Aspose.Diagram for .NET.

-{{< gist "aspose-diagram" "cce69e51f567ea17ef24bc35fef0f689" "Examples-CSharp-Working-Shapes-RotateVisioShape-RotateVisioShape.cs" >}}
+{{< gist "aspose-diagram-gists" "efd56218048f8b0ab925efd494227fdd" "Examples-CSharp-Working-Shapes-RotateVisioShape-RotateVisioShape.cs" >}}
 ## **Change the Position of a Shape**
 The [Shape](http://www.aspose.com/api/net/diagram/aspose.diagram/shape) Class allows you to change the position of a shape.
 The connector line automatically adjusts when the shape is moved to a different position.
 The Move and MoveTo methods, exposed by the [Shape](http://www.aspose.com/api/net/diagram/aspose.diagram/shape) class, support changing the position of a shape as a part of a group or not.
 The code examples in this article move a shape on the page.